 When looking for a post-emergent herbicide that treats current weeds after they’ve “emerged” from the soil’s surface, you should select an herbicide with the active ingredient, Atrazine.
 When applied properly, Atrazine will control weeds without damaging your St. Augustine grass lawn.
 Take a look at some of our Atrazine products below.

 When using control products, be sure to read the product labels thoroughly so that you know if the chemical can be applied to your lawn without damaging the grass.
 Follow the product label’s instructions upon application.
-Lastly, if you enjoyed reading this information, a few other recommended Sod University articles for St. Augustine is How to Use Spectracide Weed Stop for Lawns for St. Augustine and Centipede and All About St. Augustine Sod.
+Lastly, if you enjoyed reading this information, another recommended Sod University article for St. Augustine is All About St. Augustine Sod.